tyShinkle/md-tutorial/README.md

 #### Markdown

-` Not available in GitHub Flavored Markdown use inline HTML `
+` Not available in GitHub Flavored Markdown, use inline HTML `

 #### Output